CL Parchment 770 433 1

 Force and Pressure

 Although important, force in not what the horse “feels” when one sits on the horse or pulls on the reins.
-The comfort (or discomfort) an animal senses is more accurately determined by the pressure applied to the horse and where it is applied.
-Pressure is the amount of force applied over a given area, similar to the measurement of car tire pressure (pounds per square inch).
+The comfort (or discomfort) an animal senses is more accurately determined by the pressure applied to the horse and where it is applied Pressure is the amount of force applied over a given area, similar to the measurement of car tire pressure (pounds per square inch).

 The horse’s sensation depends on the pressure applied and its distribution over the horse’s body.
 The location of the pressure also plays a crucial role, as different parts of our body perceive pressure differently.